MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 If no zone information exists for the queried name, the server then checks to see if it can resolve the name using locally cached information from previous queries.
 If a match is found here, the server answers with this information.
 Again, if the preferred server can answer with a positive matched response from its cache to the requesting client, the query is completed.

-If the queried name does not find a matched answer at its preferred server — either from its cache or zone information — the query process can continue, using recursion to fully resolve the name.
+If the queried name doesn't find a matched answer at its preferred server — either from its cache or zone information — the query process can continue, using recursion to fully resolve the name.
 This involves assistance from other DNS servers to help resolve the name.
 By default, the DNS Client service asks the server to use a process of recursion to fully resolve names on behalf of the client before returning an answer.

 In order for the DNS server to do recursion properly, it first needs some helpful contact information about other DNS servers in the DNS domain namespace.
 This information is provided in the form of root hints, a list of preliminary RRs that can be used by the DNS service to locate other DNS servers that are authoritative for the root of the DNS domain namespace tree.
 Root servers are authoritative for the domain root and top-level domains in the DNS domain namespace tree.